 The students research appropriate varieties of vegetables and grow these at the school's farm.
-Other aspects of permaculture studied are composting, mulching, compost worms, recycling/reusing and the role of chicken compost worms, recycling/reusing and the role of chickens in permaculture systems.
+Other aspects of permaculture studied are composting, mulching, compost worms, recycling/reusing and the role of chickens in permaculture systems.

 YEAR 7 BOOK PACKS AND EQUIPMENT REQUIREMENTS